Bbbjrn/Group03-Project-GrowZoneTracker/professional-ReadMe.md

 ## User Story

-As a user <br>
+As a user, <br>
 I WANT a website where I can search for different plants in Maricopa County, Arizona, <br>
-SO THAT I can find what plants I'm able to grow in this particular geographical zone during time of year, and see photos and information on the plants.
+SO THAT I can find what plants I'm able to grow best in this particular geographical zone during this time of year, and see photos and information on the plants.

 ## Acceptance Criteria